 What is Cross-media and what are the advantages of diversifying marketing into multiple channels?

 - Cross-Media, sometimes referred to as Multi-Channel Marketing, is a Marketing campaign that consists of multiple Marketing channels.
 It usually combines print and digital that is strategically built into one campaign.
 For example, it could include a postcard or letter, a personalized URL or microsite, an email campaign or email triggers, text, QR codes, and social media.
-The advantage is clear – a higher response rate.
+The advantage – a higher response rate.
 With more opportunities for the customer to respond in different ways, response rates have been shown to be much higher.